 - Check out the Funda link below to overview all houses for sale in and around Eindhoven.

 - Check this Funda link if you want a rental property in and around Eindhoven.

 Map Of The 11 Best Neighborhoods In Eindhoven?

-You can find the best neighborhoods in Eindhoven and villages around Eindhoven on the map below.
+You can find the best areas to live in Eindhoven on the map below.

 11 Best Neighborhoods In Eindhoven